-Cybersecurity breaches continues to be a hot topic amongst businesses.
-With companies gathering more and more information on their customers, there is the increased risk of damage to those individuals should a company suffer a security breach.
-This information could potentially have a financial impact to the people affected.
+Cybersecurity breaches continue to be a hot topic amongst businesses.
+With companies gathering more and more information on their customers, there is an increased risk of damage to those individuals should a company suffer a security breach due to digital hacking.
+This information could potentially have a financial impact on the people affected.

 Please see our checklists here which will let you know how your company is prepared for these new regulations.
 A negative answer to any questions on the list indicates the relevant area of risk needs to be addressed.